Children and rights in Ireland

 You cannot become a blood donor until you are aged 18.

 There is no set minimum age in Ireland at which contraceptive advice and prescriptions may be provided.
-The age of consent to sexual activity is 17 and it may be a criminal offence to have sex with a person under the age of 17.
+The age of consent to sexual activity is 17 and it may be a criminal offence to have sex with a person under 17 years of age.
 This means that providers of contraceptive services are entitled to refuse to provide those services to people under 17.

 The consent of the Director of Public Prosecutions is required for any prosecution of a child under the age of 17 years for this offence.
 A girl under the age of 17 who has sexual intercourse may not be convicted of an offence on that ground alone.

-If you are ordinarily resident in Ireland, the minimum age at which you can marry or become a civil partner is 18 years.
-This is the case even if you marry or become a civil partner outside of Ireland.
-In certain special circumstances, you may be able to get a Court Exemption Order allowing a marriage or civil partnership to proceed even if one or both parties are under 18.
-Parental consent is not required.
+If you are ordinarily resident in Ireland, the minimum age at which you can marry is 18 years.
+This is the case even if you marry outside of Ireland.

 A parent is required to maintain a dependent child.
 A dependent child is a child who: